-2020 Target: Post-audit feedback shows agencies acknowledge the value of and indicate satisfaction with the Office's work.
+2021 Target: Post-audit feedback shows agencies acknowledge the value of and indicate satisfaction with the Office's work.

-2020 Results: Target met - survey responses indicate agencies value, and are satisfied with, the Office's audit work.
-See Exhibit 5-Agencies' Value of and Satisfaction with the Office's Work from 2016 to 2020 for details.
+2021 Results: Target met - survey responses indicate agencies value and are satisfied with the Office's audit work.
+See Exhibit 5-Agencies' Value of and Satisfaction with the Office's Work from 2017 to 2021 for details.

-From April 2015 to March 2020, 63% of agencies responded to the Office's survey (164 survey responses out of 262 surveys sent) (2019 response rate: 61%).
+From April 2016 to March 2021, 72% of agencies responded to the Office's survey (175 survey responses out of 243 surveys sent) (2020 response rate: 63%).

-Criteria 2016 2017 2018 2019 2020 Reports very valuable very valuable very valuable very valuable very valuable Recommendations very valuable very valuable very valuable very valuable very valuable Responsiveness very satisfied very satisfied very satisfied very satisfied very satisfied Professionalism very satisfied very satisfied very satisfied very satisfied very satisfied
+Criteria 2017 2018 2019 2020 2021

+Reports very valuable

+Recommendations very valuable

+Responsiveness very satisfied

+Professionalism very satisfied

-Exhibit 5-Agencies' Value of and Satisfaction with the Office's Work from 2016 to 2020
+Exhibit 5-Agencies' Value of and Satisfaction with the Office's Work from 2017 to 2021

-Rationale and description of measure: The management of public sector ministries and agencies are key stakeholders of the Office-they are who the Office audits (auditees).
-For the Office to be successful in its vision and mission, auditees must view the Office's work as relevant and valuable.
+Rationale and description of measure: For the Office to be successful in its vision and mission, auditees must view the Office's work as relevant and valuable.
+Auditees are the management/governing bodies of public sector ministries and agencies the Office audits.

-The Office surveys agencies it audits to obtain feedback on their satisfaction with the Office's work.
-It tracks their feedback over a five-year period.
+The Office surveys auditees to obtain feedback on their satisfaction with the Office's work.
+It tracks their survey responses over a five-year period.
 The survey asks auditees to:

-- Acknowledge the value of the Office's work related to whether: - Reports to the agency's Minister were understandable, accurate, and relevant - Recommendations to the agency were feasible and result in proper management of public resources and accountability - Indicate their level of satisfaction with the Office's work related to whether: - Planned work for the agency met its needs and the Office carried out its work according to the plan (responsiveness) - Office employees were knowledgeable and carried out their work professionally and courteously (professionalism)
+- > Acknowledge the value of the Office's work related to whether: - Reports to the agency's Minister were understandable, accurate, and relevant - Recommendations to the agency were feasible and result in proper management of public resources and accountability - Indicate their level of satisfaction with the Office's work related to whether: - Planned work for the agency met its needs and the Office carried out its work according to the plan (responsiveness) - Office employees were knowledgeable and carried out their work professionally and courteously (professionalism)